 Two-factor authentication adds another step to the sign-in process for access to company digital assets besides entering a password.
 After entering their password, workers receive a text message or email with a secure, one-time code to enter within a limited amount of time in order to gain the access they seek.
 If a worker enters a password but fails to enter the code, they’re denied access.

-Remote Team Tips
+Remote Workforce Management Tips

 Your remote teams can be just as productive as your on-site workforce, if not more productive if you do it right.
 On that end, we offer these remote work best practices from the Federal Chief Information Officers (CIO) Council.